 Yael Berda GS ’14, who is affiliated with the Princeton Association of Israel and studied Israeli politics at the University, said she was hoping the petition will open more of the debate at Princeton.

 “I’m happy that the debate is going on at Princeton,” she said.
 “Although I don’t personally support the boycott, I encourage everyone to take a stand and think that everybody should be a part of the conversation."

 Berda added that she usually celebrated religious holidays at the Center for Jewish Life but felt the campus did not possess a vibrant political life with respect to Israel, with J Street and Tigers for Israel often debating among themselves.

-However, Eisgruber said that Jewish life on campus is much more vibrant now than it used to be, with communities like the CJL and Chabad thriving.“I think that continued engagement by this University in Israel and in the Middle East more broadly will be very important for our mission in the years ahead,” he added.
+However, Eisgruber said that Jewish life on campus is much more vibrant now than it used to be, with communities like the CJL and Chabad thriving.

 The gathering had a record turnout of approximately 115 alumni and guests, according to Associate Vice President for Alumni Affairs Margaret Moore Miller ’80.

 According to Eisgruber, he is the first University president to speak at an Israeli alumni gathering.